Vases, Urns, & Ginger Jars

 Date: Last Quarter 20th century

-• Pair Large Chinese Export Porcelain Blue & White Covered Jars 1870 Hand Painted
+• Pair Large Chinese Export Porcelain Blue & White Vases 1870 Hand Painted

-Pair Large Chinese Export Porcelain Blue & White Covered Jars 1870 Hand Painted
+Pair Large Chinese Export Porcelain Blue & White Vases 1870 Hand Painted

 $4,900.00

-This pair of large Chinese Export porcelain blue and white covered jars stands out for its assured hand-painted decoration, balanced proportion, and commanding scale.
+This pair of large Chinese Export porcelain blue and white covered vases stands out for its assured hand-painted decoration, balanced proportion, and commanding scale.

 Dating to the late Qing dynasty, circa 1870, the jars rise to nearly twenty-seven inches, a scale that allows the painting and form to read clearly across a room.